IBMStreams/streamsx.health/docker/STARTUP.md

 ## Overview

-This is a quick walk through of bringing up the Docker with Juypter notebook.
+This is a quick walk through of bringing up Docker with Juypter notebook.
 The Jupter notebook is used to compose and submit the Streams topology application.